-The LDA+DMFT approach and its extension has proved very successful for describing correlated materials.
-It has shown us that materials details do matter, contrarily to what often was assumed in the past; for example a crystal field much smaller than the bandwidth can favor the Mott metal-insulator transition [22].
-The method is also becoming very versatile.
-It is now possible, e.g., to study multi-orbital models including the full Coulomb vertex and spin-orbit interaction, and to calculate response functions or bosonic excitations.
-Still, many challenges remain.
-Models with more than a few orbitals or sites and out of equilibrium phenomena remain, e.g., very hard to study.
+The LDA+DMFT approach and its extension has proven very successful for describing correlated materials.
+In the last decades, it also became very versatile.
+It is now possible, e.g., to study multi-orbital models including the full Coulomb vertex and the spin-orbit interaction, and to calculate response functions or bosonic excitations.
+Still, several challenges remain.
+Models with more than a few orbitals or sites and out-of-equilibrium phenomena are still, e.g., hard to study.
 Furthermore, since the birth of DFT, Moore's law constantly helped as much as new algorithms in extending the frontier; that has come now slowly to a halt.

-Quantum computers and artificial intelligence, or other new, not yet foreseeable, technological advances might help us in the future.
+Quantum computers and artificial intelligence, or new, not yet foreseeable, technological advances might help us in the future.
 The present deceleration, however, urges us to think to what we should strive for.
 It is perhaps easier to discuss first what we do not need.
-We do not need a magical calculating machine that gives us, either via an "exact" first principles scheme or via artificial intelligence, answers with no explanations.
+We do not need a magical calculating machine that gives us answers with no explanations.
 Reproducing the data is, of course, the aim of theory, but not the only goal.
 As scientists we need to know why.
-The danger of giving this question up is evident if we look back at the historical controversy between copernican and ptolemaic system [23].
+The danger of giving this question up is evident if we look back at the historical controversy between copernican and ptolemaic system.
 At the time, the ptolemaic system was the one which agreed better with experiments.
 Indeed, it had been fine-tuned along the years, via a series of ad hoc assumptions.
-The copernican system was initially not performing so well, because it was based on circular orbits.
+The copernican system was initially not performing so well, among others because it was based on circular orbits.
 But, at the end, it is the copernican system that made a contribution to science, by identifying the correct picture.
-A theory should reproduce the generic aspects of a phenomenon, but providing at the same time, as Walter Kohn underlined, understanding, via a coherent description and the essential details.
-This should be our aim.